akatkar/java-swing-calculator/README.md

 Code will be improved step by step.

-# STEP 6 : Refactored switch in actionPerformed
+# STEP 7 : Refactored switch in calculate (pressedOperator)
- - Operator enum extracted  from Calculator and added Symbol
+ - DoubleBinaryOperator added into Operator enum as final field
+ - We had to add constructor of enum as well
+ - Now we had to add lambda for each instance of enum
- - fromString method added to Operator enum to be able to find Operator
+ - We add an apply method to be able to call lambda methods
+ - In Calculator class, Now we don't need calculate method, so removed (switch removed)
- - DIGIT and OPERATORS patterns added to be able to recognize which key pressed
+ - In pressedOperator, we called operator.apply method to be able to calculate
- - Switch statement replaced with pattern matcher

- Now we have a if-else chain instead of switch statement but this block is shorter.
- We will refactor it again later

-# Current Status at Step 6
+# Current Status at Step 7
 ## Code smells to be able to refactor
- - In Calculator class; switch in pressedOperator should be removed
  - In Calculator class; if-else block in actionPerformed should be removed
+ - All calculation logic can be extracted into a class

 ## New features to be able to add
  - The keys ".", "M+", "M-" and "%" are not working.